cd1414/search-GoogleApi/README.md

 ## Requirements

-- Not required a Google Books API key, the application is using endpoints that not required any key to be consumed.
+- Not required a Google Books API key.

 ## Installation